 It’s not usual for candidates from countries such as India, where attention to detail and thoroughness are prized, to send me resumes of 8 or 10 pages (I’ve received 18 page resumes in the past).
-This is just way too much information and I’m sorry to say, it won’t be read.
+This is just way too much information for a Japan audience and I’m sorry to say, it won’t be read here.

 As we’ll see below, summarising and shortening appropriate information will help you keep to a 2-4 page format in most cases.